ucan-wg/awake/README.md

 ### 2.1.2 Diffie-Hellman Key Derivation

 AWAKE MUST use [HKDF] to derive keys.
+The shared secret MUST be generated using [X25519].
+Non-extractable keys SHOULD be used where available.
+The sender MUST rotate their public key on every new session.

 Key derivation in the AWAKE handshake MUST use the following algorithm:

 ``` javascript
 // JS-flavored Pseudocode